iMikie/Semantic-UI-Rails/README.md

 Start with a new or used Rails app.
 I'm using Rails 4.2.3, Ruby 2.1.2, and the [postgres app](http://postgresapp.com/) on a Macintosh.

 Add or make sure the following lines are in your Gemfile.
-Some will likely already be there.
+Some will likely already be there, others not.

 ```ruby
 # Use jquery as the JavaScript library